krokozyab/ofload/docs/operations.md

 | **On-prem Linux box** | Anything that fits `java -jar` | free (existing hardware) |
 | **Kubernetes pod** | 250m CPU / 512 MB RAM request | whatever your cluster costs |

-The JAR is ~40 MB with all dependencies (Oracle JDBC + ofjdbc + Javalin + Micrometer + Kotlin stdlib).
-Docker image lands under 200 MB on top of `eclipse-temurin:21-jre`.
+The fat JAR is ~100 MB (most of that is the ofjdbc driver itself, which bundles SOAP / XML stacks).
+Docker image lands under 300 MB on top of `eclipse-temurin:21-jre`.
 Cold start is 2–3 s.

 **Why it's so cheap compared to the alternatives:**